 Joint Head of Chambers

-Matthew defends and prosecutes in the Crown Court, the Court of Appeal, and the High Court.
-He regularly leads for the Prosecution in multi-Defendant cases involving the importation of large quantities of Class A drugs, conspiracies to commit armed robberies, conspiracies to commit kidnap, gun crime, and complex fraud.
+Matthew Farmer prosecutes and defends in the Crown Court, the Court of Appeal, and the High Court.
+Over the last 18 years he has regularly led for the Prosecution and Defence in multi-Defendant cases involving the importation of large quantities of Class A drugs, conspiracies to commit armed robberies, conspiracies to commit kidnap, gun crime, and complex fraud.
 He is classified by the CPS as a grade 4 Prosecutor, being instructed only in their most serious and complex cases.
 These include cases alleging murder, rape, and serious organised crime.
-He has regularly been instructed where specialist police squads are involved, including the Kidnap Unit, the Flying Squad and drugs project’s teams.
+He has regularly been instructed where specialist police squads are involved, including the Kidnap Unit, the Flying Squad, and drugs project’s teams.

 He also successfully leads for the defence in a wide range of cases including those involving the importation and supply of class A controlled drugs, money laundering and fraud.
 He has successfully made submissions three months into a murder trial that led to the acquittal of a Defendant charged with murder.
 Matthew has a long track record of securing the acquittal of Defendants charged with a range of offence, including allegations of murder, importation of drugs, fraud, money laundering offences, and rape.

 For many years he has had conspicuous success in appellate work, in the court of Appeal (Criminal Division), and in the area of Judicial Review.
 In 2020 he successfully judicially reviewed the refusal of a Crown court Judge to extend the custody time limits in a case involving serious organised crime.
 In 2017 he obtained leave to appeal from the President of the Administrative Court in a review of a Crown Court conviction involving the ejection of protesters by a Deputy Chief constable from a Council meeting.
-In 2009 he successfully appealed against a historic conviction for murder, and has also successfully appealed against convictions for serious violence, rape, possession of internet pornography, dishonesty, and the imposition of confiscation orders.
+In 2009 he successfully secured the overturning by the Court of Appeal of a historic murder conviction from Sheffield Crown Court based on the misinterpretation of a blood spray evidence.
+He has also successfully appealed against convictions for rape, serious violence, possession of internet pornography, dishonesty, and the imposition of confiscation orders.
 In 2017 he obtained leave to appeal in the first ever interlocutory appeal to the Court of Appeal from a Court Martial.

 - 2021: Wood Green Crown Court: Hinds Yucetas, and others secured conviction after trial of serious organised crime gang on charges of supply of multi kilos of Class A drugs.